NativeScript/plugins/packages/google-pay/README.md

 					 * A JSON object serialized as a string that contains the encryptedMessage, ephemeralPublicKey, and tag.
 It's serialized to simplify the signature verification process.
 					 */
 					signedMessage: string;

+					/**
+					 * JSON object string that contains a chargeable token issued by your gateway */
+					rawToken: string;
 				};
 			};
 		};